bardrealm/bardbbs/connect.md

 * * *

 ## OG Terminal Mode
 There's a really cool Telnet app called Netrunner that you can use to connect to BardBBS.
+This is hands down the best way to connect to BardBBS.
 You can download it [HERE!](files/netrunner.zip)

 Extract the contents of the Netrunner.zip file to a convenient place on your computer, open the folder, and double-click "Connect_to_BardBBS.bat".